genomaths/seqalignments/README.md

 15. "GCA_009914755.1_genomic_genbank.fna.gz"
 16. "GCA_011064465.1_genomic_genbank.fna.gz"

-The blast match was accomplished on the positive strand.
-The list of CDS files carrying the corresponding aligments is carried in the file named "cds_list.RData", which can be read in R.
+Two subfolder are included plus_strand and minus_strand containing the corresponding aligments to the positive and negative strands.
+That is, the blast match was independently accomplished on the positive strand and negative strand.
+The list of CDS files carrying the corresponding aligments is carried in the file named "cds_list.RData" and "cds_list_minus_strand", which can be read in R.